Trusted

 • Comes forth as a relative index that changes (drops or surges) as per the relative price levels

-• Helps traders save valuable market research time as it covers volatility, dominance, volume, and other important data sources.
+• It helps traders save valuable market research time by covering volatility, dominance, volume, and other important data sources.

-• Gives clear information about the market extremes — like when the assets are available at a discount and when they are entering the bubble territory.
+• It gives clear information about the market extremes — like when the assets are available at a discount and when they are entering the bubble territory.

 • Presents a fairer picture of the crypto market during a bull run and a bearish phase.

-• It can be used to make aggressive investment decisions, much like a short-selling bitcoin or any other crypto asset.
+• It can be used to make aggressive investment decisions, similar to short-selling Bitcoin or any other crypto asset.

-• Helps sketch out the riskiest phases using market sentiment without directly giving any financial advice.
+• It helps sketch out the riskiest phases using market sentiment without directly giving any financial advice.

 Criticisms of the fear and greed index